cloudmesh-community/book/chapters/prg/python/facedetection/facedetection.md

 #### Map Function (apply\_batch)

-The 'apply\_batch' function that we created above is given to map function to process in a spark cluster.
+The 'apply\_batch' function that we created previously is given to map function to process in a spark cluster.

     pdc = pd.map(apply_batch)